blockchainsllc/in3-docs/docs/api-c.md

 A merkle trie implementation.

 This is a Patricia Merkle tree.

-The stucture contains the following fields:
+The structure contains the following fields:

 ```eval_rst
 ================================= ============ ==============================